 Make sure your email and mailing addresses are always current.
 The admission letters you receive will contain important information outlining all the necessary actions you must take before you will be issued a letter of offer.

 Be sure to submit any information or payment requested within the required timelines.
 Depending on the program you have applied for, there may be several steps in the application process.
 Your Admissions Officer is working hard to ensure you have all the information you need to stay up-to-date.
-If the timelines are not met, this could result in the cancellation of your application with no refund of the application fee.
+Admissions will be send out communications via email only.
+Applications can be delayed or cancelled for failure to respond to admissions emails.
+No refunds will be given of the application fee.

 Payment of the non-refundable deposit is required to confirm your attendance in the program.
 You must pay the deposit by the specific date outlined on your letter.
 Failure to do so will result in the cancellation of your application.